Last Update – 24 Jan 2020

 Let me try to make this simple

-Suppose X open PPF account in Sep 2012.
-The end of the financial year in which PPF account was made is 31st March 2013.
-Expiry of one financial year from the end of that financial year makes it, 31st March 2014
+Suppose Jatin opens PPF account in Sep 2017.
+The end of the financial year in which PPF account was made is 31st March 2018.
+Expiry of one financial year from the end of that financial year makes it, 31st March 2019

-So from this date onwards i.e 1 April 2014, before the expiry of 5 full financial years i.e 5 years from 31st March 2013 that brings us to 31 March 2018, X is entitled to apply for a loan.
+So from this date onwards i.e 1 April 2019, before the expiry of 5 full financial years i.e 5 years from 31st March 2018 that brings us to 31 March 2019, Jatin is entitled to apply for a loan.

 You may also like to read Power of Compounding

-- The loan sanctioned will be Up To 25% of the amount standing to his credit at the end of the second year immediately preceding the year in which the loan is applied for.
+- 25% of the balance amount in the PPF account including interest at the end of the second year immediately preceding the year in which the loan is applied.

-- Generally, the interest rate on loan is 2% higher than the PPF interest rate.
+- Generally, the interest rate on the loan is 2% higher than the PPF interest rate.

 - Only after the repayment of the first loan can apply for the second loan.